SCCapstone/1801Games/README.md

 # 1801Games

-Galaxy Dash is a mobile 2D-Platformer game where the player has to survive for as long as possible while collecting items and powerups to attain the highest score possible.
+Space Dash is a mobile 2D-Platformer game where the player has to survive for as long as possible while collecting items and powerups to attain the highest score possible.

 ## External Requirements
 * [Visual Studio Code] (https://code.visualstudio.com)